Note

 device.trigger()

-reception = modem.receive()
+reception = device.receive()

-_ = reception.signal.plot(title='Received Waveform')
+_ = reception.impinging_signals[0].plot(title='Received Waveform')

 ../_images/notebooks_audio_10_0.png